osg-htc/docs/docs/security/host-certs.md

             CN = %RED%voms.opensciencegrid.org%ENDCOLOR%

+        !!! note
+            Your institution may require more information in the request.
+            Try using the CSR generated above in your initial request, and if necessary add additional fields to the `[ dn ]` section of your config file.

     1. If you need to generate a CSR with Subject Alternative Names (SAN), add these lines to your `incommon.conf`, with as many alternate DNS entries as needed in the `[ alt_names ]` section: